Case Studies

 #1 Cities want sustainable solutions to the first and last mile challenge

 A major part of tackling climate change in urban mobility is solving the ‘first and last mile’ challenge.
-Essentially, most people don’t live within a convenient distance of their nearest train or bus stop, and this portion of the journey is where the car still holds sway.
+Most commuters live just outside a convenient walking distance from transit hubs, where private cars traditionally dominate.
+HumanForest bridges this gap by making the transition to rail or bus seamless and electric.

 The gamification examples that encourage green behaviors